eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 1. To begin playing a stream, call the `.play()` method on the instance.

-    *Note:* IcecastMetadataPlayer will attempt to "fallback" on any CORS issues or Media Source API issues.
+    *Note:* IcecastMetadataPlayer will attempt to "fallback" to HTML5 with no metadata on any Media Source API issues.
 See the [Troubleshooting](#troubleshooting) section for more details.

     ```
     const player = new IcecastMetadataPlayer("https://stream.example.com/stream.flac", {